-Thomann-Hanry® were back to bring the 100-year-old building another facelift.
+Thomann-Hanry® were back to Australia House to bring the 100-year-old building another facelift.

 Situated on the Strand, Australia House is a substantial stone and granite Grade II Listed building dating back to early 1900s – the building’s first foundation stone was laid by King George V in 1913.

-With the building completing 100 years old in 2018, the Australian High Commission in London have called us back to give it building another facelift – works were to include not only façade cleaning and stone repairs, but also cleaning and waxing bronze statues, re-gilding lettering at the entrance and repainting wrought iron gates.
+With the building completing 100 years old in 2018, the Australian High Commission in London have called us back to give the building another facelift.
+Works were to include not only façade cleaning and stone repairs, but also cleaning and waxing bronze statues, re-gilding lettering at the entrance and repainting wrought iron gates.

 See more of our works on Australia House bronze statues here.